matthew-acs/raes-long-horizon-robotics/README.md

 ## Overview

 This project studies reward-aligned expert sequencing for long-horizon robotic manipulation.
-The work focuses on improving sequential decision-making in robotic tasks by structuring expert demonstrations and evaluating reinforcement learning performance across long-horizon manipulation settings.
+The work focuses on improving sequential decision-making in robotic tasks by structuring policies and evaluating reinforcement learning performance across long-horizon manipulation settings.

 ## Repository Purpose